 - All processors of raw materials used by Natracare must adhere to good environmental standards: using as few harmful chemicals as possible, emitting as little pollution as possible, disposing sensibly of waste in as ecologically friendly a way as possible and not testing any products on animals.
 Preferably they will meet certified organic standards.

 - Manufacturers of Natracare products must adhere to the same standards as set out in B3.
 All products developed by Natracare must consist only of vegan ingredients and must not be tested on animals.

-- Packaging of Natracare products must be free from petroleum-based plastics, completely biodegradable or recyclable, and preferably made from recycled materials.
+- Packaging of Natracare products must be free from petroleum-based plastics unless the safety or preservation of the product is at risk.
+Packaging must be compostable, or recyclable, and made from plant-derived or recycled materials wherever possible.
 A company that complies with the environmental standards set out in B3 should do printing on the packaging, wherever possible.

 - Initial sales, marketing and distribution of Natracare products by Bodywise (UK) Ltd should be managed from an in-house position and be carried out as efficiently as possible: energy consumption must be kept to a minimum and ideally sourced from a “green” supplier, waste should be recycled where possible and otherwise disposed of in a way that causes the minimum necessary environmental damage, offices must not be located in a place where their presence will cause disruption or damage to the environment.